jaeseungyum/bem-sass/README.md

 }
 ```

-When compiled:
+When compiled, the output will be like below:
 ```
 Error: element should be inside of a block
 Error: modifier should be inside of a block
 ```

 ### Avoid Elements Within Elements
-The existence of elements of elements is an antipattern because it hinders the ability to change the internal structure of the block. bem-sass prevents you from creating those kind of invalid elements.
+The existence of elements within elements is an anti-pattern because it hinders the ability to change the internal structure of the block.
+BemSass keeps you from creating these kinds of invalid elements.

 ```scss
 // @see https://en.bem.info/faq/#why-does-bem-not-recommend-using-elements-within-elements-block__elem1__elem2